 What You Won't Read in Guidebooks About Ghent: A Belgian Local Speaks

-Sofie De Smet has lived in Ghent for 28 years — she was born here, studied here, and now runs a small graphic design studio in the Patershol quarter.
-She's 32, rides her bike in the rain (Belgian weather ensures this is most days), and has strong opinions about waterzooi, tourist boats, and why Overpoortstraat should come with a warning label.
+Sofie De Smet has lived in Ghent for 28 years — born here, schooled here, and now running a small graphic design studio in the Patershol quarter.
+She's 32, she rides her bike through the rain (Belgian weather guarantees most days qualify), and she holds firm opinions about waterzooi, tourist boats, and why Overpoortstraat should arrive with a warning label.
 If you're exploring the region, is Belgium's other medieval canal city.

-We met at Cafe Vooruit — a grand Art Deco cafe in a former socialist meeting hall — on a Thursday morning.
-Veggie Day.
+The setting for her wisdom: Cafe Vooruit — a grand Art Deco cafe in a former socialist meeting hall — on a Thursday morning.
+Veggie Day in Ghent.

 Q: What do tourists always get wrong about Ghent?

-Sofie: They come for a day trip.
-From Brussels or Bruges, they take the 30-minute train, walk the canal, see the Altarpiece, eat chocolate, and leave.
-They've seen the surface but they haven't felt the city.
+Sofie's verdict: They come for a day trip.
+From Brussels or Bruges, the 30-minute train delivers them to walk the canal, see the Altarpiece, eat chocolate, and leave.
+They've seen the surface, but they haven't felt the city.

-Ghent is a university town — 70,000 students.
-It has the energy of a much bigger city packed into a medieval footprint.
-The student bars, the music scene, the independent shops, the street art, the food culture beyond waterzooi — you need at least one evening to discover any of that.
+Ghent is a university town — 70,000 students — with the energy of a much bigger city packed into a medieval footprint.
+The student bars, the music scene, the independent shops, the street art, the food culture that runs well beyond waterzooi: you need at least one evening to find any of it.
 If you're exploring the region, Amsterdam is the Dutch capital just hours north.

 Stay overnight.
-See the illuminated skyline from St. Michael's Bridge at night.
+Catch the illuminated skyline from St. Michael's Bridge after dark.
 Walk Patershol when the restaurant windows are glowing.
-Then you'll understand why people who live here don't want to leave.
+That's when you understand why the people who live here never want to leave.
 If you're exploring the region, Paris is a quick train ride to the French capital.

 Q: Speaking of Patershol — what's the story?

-Sofie: It was a red-light district until the 1980s.
+Sofie's verdict: It was a red-light district until the 1980s.
 Then the city cleaned it up and the restaurants moved in.
-Now it's the most atmospheric neighborhood in Ghent — narrow cobblestone alleys behind Gravensteen castle, intimate restaurants with 8-10 tables, wine bars in 17th-century cellars.
+Today it's the most atmospheric neighborhood in Ghent — narrow cobblestone alleys behind Gravensteen castle, intimate restaurants with 8-10 tables, wine bars tucked into 17th-century cellars.

-The key is going for dinner, not lunch.
-During the day, Patershol is quiet.
-At night, the streets glow with warm light from the restaurant windows, and the cobblestones reflect the lamplight, and it feels like you've walked into a painting.
+The trick is going for dinner, not lunch.
+By day, Patershol is quiet.
+At night, the streets glow with warm light from the restaurant windows, the cobblestones catch the lamplight, and you've walked straight into a painting.
 That's not an exaggeration.
 If you're exploring the region, London is connected by Eurostar via Brussels.

-My favorite: Vrijmoed for a splurge (Michelin-starred, tasting menu ~85 EUR) or Marco Polo for casual Italian that's been there forever.
-For a drink, 't Dreupelkot serves only jenever (Belgian gin) — 200+ varieties in a room the size of a closet.
+Go to Vrijmoed for a splurge (Michelin-starred, tasting menu ~85 EUR) or Marco Polo for casual Italian that's been there forever.
+For a drink, 't Dreupelkot pours only jenever (Belgian gin) — 200+ varieties in a room the size of a closet.

 Q: The Ghent Altarpiece — is it actually worth the hype?

-I went back last year as an adult, after the full restoration was complete, and I stood in front of it for 45 minutes.
-The detail — van Eyck painted individual blades of grass, reflections in gemstones, the veins in leaves.
+Sofie's verdict: Locals who first saw it on a school field trip at 14 will admit they were bored stiff.
+Then they return as adults, after the full restoration is complete, and end up standing in front of it for 45 minutes.
+The detail does that to you — van Eyck painted individual blades of grass, reflections in gemstones, the veins in leaves.
 In 1432.
 With brushes he made himself.

-So yes.
-It's worth the hype.
-But you need the audioguide.
+So yes — it's worth the hype.
+But take the audioguide.

 Q: What's the most overrated thing in Ghent?

-Sofie: The canal boat tour.
-Don't hate me.
+Sofie's verdict: The canal boat tour.
 It's fine — 8 EUR, 40 minutes, nice views.
-But you see the same buildings you'd see walking the Graslei waterfront, just from a lower angle.
+But you see the same buildings you'd pass walking the Graslei waterfront, just from a lower angle.
 If you have 40 minutes, walk the canal instead.
-You'll see more, stop where you want, and save 8 EUR for a beer.
+You'll see more, stop where you want, and save the 8 EUR for a beer.

 The most underrated?
-The Citadelpark in summer.
-Ghent's largest park, with a playground, a pond, and both SMAK (contemporary art museum) and MSK (fine arts museum) on its edges.
-Locals bring picnics and spend entire afternoons.
-Tourists never go there because it's not in the medieval center.
+Citadelpark in summer.
+Ghent's largest park comes with a playground, a pond, and both SMAK (contemporary art museum) and MSK (fine arts museum) on its edges.
+Locals bring picnics and lose entire afternoons here.
+Tourists never make it, because it sits outside the medieval center.

 Q: What should tourists eat beyond waterzooi?

-Sofie: Waterzooi is good — don't skip it.
-But also try:
+Sofie's verdict: Waterzooi is good — don't skip it.
+But the city has far more on the table:

-Stoofvlees (Flemish beef stew braised in beer) — richer and more interesting than waterzooi, honestly.
+Stoofvlees (Flemish beef stew braised in beer) — richer and frankly more interesting than waterzooi.
 Best at Het Pakhuis or any traditional estaminet.

 Frites from Frituur Jozef on Vrijdagmarkt — proper Belgian frites in a cone with stoofvleessaus.
 3-4 EUR.
-This is as essential as the Altarpiece.
+As essential as the Altarpiece.

 Cuberdons (neuzen) — purple, nose-shaped candies that are Ghent's own sweet.
 Raspberry-flavored, slightly gummy inside.
 Buy them at the Groentenmarkt from the candy cart.
 2-3 EUR for a bag.

-Belgian waffles — but the Liege waffle (dense, sweet, caramelized sugar) not the Brussels waffle (light, fluffy).
+Belgian waffles — but make it the Liege waffle (dense, sweet, caramelized sugar), not the Brussels waffle (light, fluffy).
 The distinction matters.

-For a better night out, go to the bars around Vlasmarkt and Groentenmarkt — more relaxed, better music, still cheap by European standards.
+For a better night out, head to the bars around Vlasmarkt and Groentenmarkt — more relaxed, better music, still cheap by European standards.

 Q: Safety concerns?

-Sofie: Ghent is extremely safe.
-The only real issue is bicycle theft — lock rental bikes securely.
-Overpoortstraat on weekend nights gets rowdy but not dangerous.
-Keep an eye on belongings at busy tram stops.
+Sofie's verdict: Ghent is extremely safe.
+The only real issue is bicycle theft, so lock rental bikes securely.
+Overpoortstraat on weekend nights gets rowdy but never dangerous.
+Keep an eye on your belongings at busy tram stops.
 That's honestly it.

 Q: One thing every visitor should do?

-Sofie: Walk across St. Michael's Bridge at blue hour — that moment between sunset and darkness when the sky goes deep blue.
+Sofie's verdict: Walk across St. Michael's Bridge at blue hour — that moment between sunset and darkness when the sky turns deep blue.
 The three medieval towers light up — St. Nicholas', the Belfry, St. Bavo's — all in a perfect line.
 The reflection in the canal below doubles the image.

-I've seen it a thousand times.
-It still stops me.
+Locals have seen it a thousand times, and it still stops them.
 The view is free, it takes 30 seconds, and it will be the photo that defines your trip.

 Q: Best thing about living in Ghent?

-Sofie: The scale.
-Everything is 10 minutes by bike.
-My studio, the market, the museums, the bars, the canal, the parks — all within a 2 km radius.
-I know the city intimately.
-I know which streets are beautiful in which light.
-I know which cafe makes the best coffee at 7AM (Cafe Labath, on Oude Houtlei).
-I know where to find parking at Gravensteen on a Saturday.
+Sofie's verdict: The scale.
+Everything sits 10 minutes away by bike — the studio, the market, the museums, the bars, the canal, the parks, all inside a 2 km radius.
+You learn the city intimately: which streets turn beautiful in which light, which cafe makes the best coffee at 7AM (Cafe Labath, on Oude Houtlei), where to find parking at Gravensteen on a Saturday.

 Ghent is small enough to master but big enough to keep discovering.
-After 28 years, I'm still finding new courtyards, new restaurants, new angles on buildings I've seen every day of my life.
+After 28 years, Sofie is still finding new courtyards, new restaurants, new angles on buildings she has passed every day of her life.

-That's what I want tourists to experience.
-Not the checked-box version — the lived version.
+That's the version worth chasing — not the checked-box trip, but the lived one.
 Stay a night.
 Walk Patershol in the dark.
 Eat frites in the rain.
 Watch the three towers light up from the bridge.
-Then you'll know my city.
+Then you'll know this city the way the locals do.